-The difficulty of the practice was offset by the evening talks.
+At first, the difficulty of the practice was offset by the evening talks.
 The talks are recordings of S. N. Goenka, who set up the course.
-He seemed like a great speaker, likable and full of wit and wisdom, with stories beautifully illustrating the ridiculousness of the human condition.
+He seemed like a great speaker, likeable and full of wit and wisdom, with stories beautifully illustrating the ridiculousness of the human condition.
 All the things we crave, even though they’ll never make us happy.
 All the things we’re worried about, when in in reality they’re not actually that bad.
-Many of the ideas really resonated, and reminded me why I was there.
-I’d come out of the talks eager to get back to meditating.
-For these few days I felt like going on this course was one of the best decisions I’d ever made, and I thought I’d want to tell everyone to take it when I got back.

 The change for me came during the talk at the end of day five.
-Goenka explained the reasoning behind Vipassana meditation, which had been handed down through the generations from the original Buddha himself, who had come up with it while in deep meditation.
-At first the explanation sounded vaguely plausible: suffering is not inevitable, it comes about due to our aversion to certain sensations or craving for other sensations.
-If we come to accept reality as it is, and get rid of aversion and craving, we can be at peace with anything and act with love and compassion.
-Much of the intensity of the pain we feel is actually our aversion to that pain, rather than the pure physical pain itself.
+Goenka explained the reasoning behind Vipassana meditation: suffering is not inevitable, it comes about due to our aversion to certain sensations or craving for other sensations.
+If we come to accept reality as it is, we can be at peace with anything and act with love and compassion.

-In this theory, every time we react to a sensation with craving or aversion we generate a sankhara – a kind of reactive emotion – leaving a lasting trace on the body and mind.
-An example can be anger, where we can be completely engulfed by it for a short period, and the physical tension caused by it can have lasting (if subtle) effects.
-These effects can build up over time.
+In this theory, every time we react to a sensation with craving or aversion we generate a reactive emotion that leaves a lasting trace on the body and mind.
+An example can be anger, where we can be completely engulfed by it for a short period, and the physical tension caused by it can have lasting effects which build up over time.

 This sounded like it could make sense.
-But then Goenka went on to explain that through Vipassana meditation we can stop generating new sankharas, and erase all the old ones, which would help us reach our Final Goal of Enlightenment.
-This involves training our meditation-sharpened mind to feel ever subtler sensations, until we can feel the vibration of each individual subatomic particle in our body (which come in one of four types – Earth, Fire, Water, and Wind).
-Another bi-product of this process is that we’d witness all of our past lives (I forgot, Buddhists believe in rebirth!) and clear the sankharas from those lives too.
+But then Goenka went on to explain that through Vipassana meditation we can stop generating these emotions, and reach our Final Goal of Enlightenment.
+Not only that: we can train our mind to feel ever subtler sensations, until we can feel the vibration of each individual subatomic particle in our body.

-This theory, and the belief in rebirth, lead them to think the best thing you can do in life is to clear all past sankharas, liberate yourself, and save all future incarnations of your consciousness from the misery that otherwise awaits them.
-Don’t worry too much about alleviating the apparent causes for suffering – poverty, starvation, cruelty – as long as you’re working on clearing your own sankharas and giving the gift of this knowledge to others.
+This theory, and the belief in rebirth, means they think the best thing you can do in life is to clear all past reactive emotions, liberate yourself, and save all future incarnations of your consciousness from the misery that otherwise awaits them.
+Don’t worry about alleviating the apparent causes for suffering – poverty, starvation – as long as you’re on you’re on the path to Enlightenment and sharing this gift with others.
 You can do this by teaching them, volunteering to help on a course, or donating to the organisation.
-Hmm.
+Hmm…

-And that’s the stage I’m at now.
-I do feel a bit different, but I’m completely put off by the cult feel of Vipassana and the way people are persuaded (almost manipulated, in some ways) to swallow the probably useful meditation technique with completely made up theories about subatomic particles and rebirth, strung along by a far off dream of Universal Truth, Enlightenment, and transcendence of mind and matter.
+So… how do I feel after doing the course?
+I do feel a bit different, but I’m put off by the cult feel of Vipassana and the way people are persuaded to swallow the probably useful meditation technique with made up theories about subatomic particles and rebirth, strung along by a far off dream of Universal Truth, Enlightenment, and transcendence of mind and matter.